- Search The Registry

 *Hazel Johnson-Brown was born on this date in 1927.
 She was a Black nurse and the first Black woman General in the United States Army.

 Born in West Chester, Pa., Hazel Winifred Johnson was one of seven children.
 She always wanted to be a nurse, but racial prejudice created major obstacles.
-When she applied to study at the local hospital after high school, she was rejected.
+She was rejected when she applied to study at the local hospital after high school.
 The Johnson family’s white woman nurse saw the young Hazel’s potential and helped her gain admission to the Harlem Hospital School of Nursing, where she earned her nursing diploma in 1950.
 Johnson enlisted in the Army in 1955, seven years after President Harry S. Truman ordered the desegregation of the military.
 She took assignments across the country and in Asia, rising in the ranks as she impressed her superiors with her skill in the operating room.

 In addition to her degree from the Harlem Hospital School of Nursing, she earned a bachelor’s degree in nursing from Villanova University in 1959, a master’s degree from Columbia University’s Teachers College in 1963, and a doctorate in educational administration from Catholic University in 1978.
 She served in Japan soon after enlisting.
 In the 1960s, she trained surgical nurses on their way to Vietnam.
 Her military decorations included the Distinguished Service Medal, the Legion of Merit, the Meritorious Service Medal, and the Army Commendation Medal.